sreekanthgopinathan/ObesityRiskPrediction/README.md

 #### Modelling & Performance
-n this project, we employed various classification modeling techniques to predict success of the predicting obesity.
+In this project, employed various classification modeling techniques to predict success of the predicting obesity.
 The models evaluated include Logistical Regression, K Nearest Neighbor, Decision Tree and Support Vector machine.
 Each model was trained and evaluated using a train/test split.
-Initial results of the modelling performance as below - metrics considered include time to train, accuracy on trraining and testing data. .
+Initial results of the modelling performance as below - metrics considered include time to train, accuracy on trraining and testing data.
 After the initial analysis, an ensemble model, Random Forest was added.
-Based on initial anlysis, SVM models seem to give highest accuracy but took more time than the other models
+Based on initial analysis, SVM models seem to give highest accuracy but took more time than the other models

 <img src=./images/initcompare.png width="500" height="200">